What is an Enum in Rails?

 Why Use Enums?

-Rails’ enum feature brings several advantages: ** **Performance: Integer-based queries are faster and more memory-efficient than string-based queries.
+Rails’ enum feature brings several advantages:

 Readability: Using symbolic names (:active, :inactive) instead of raw numbers makes code more understandable.